Retainage Laws State Guides Educational Only

 Construction Retainage Laws by State

 Retainage can have a major impact on construction cash flow, pay application accuracy, and payment timing.
-This guide explains how construction retainage laws can vary by state, why public and private projects are often treated differently, and where contractors should start when researching retainage rules that may affect billing and payment.
+This guide explains how construction retainage laws can vary by state, why public and private projects are often treated differently, and where contractors should start when researching retainage issues.

 Retainage Law Guide Navigation